arepo90/rescue_relay/wiki.md

    6. For every video source, appends the name string length and string itself to the payload (for easier reconstruction on GUI).
    7. Appends the thermal sensor data to the payload.
    8. Sends the payload through the base channel.
-5. Initializes the base channel recv thread, which runs in a loop for the program's lifetime (more in-depth explanation in the note):
+6. Initializes the base channel recv thread, which runs in a loop for the program's lifetime (more in-depth explanation in the note):
    1. Awaits a packet from the base channel.
-   2. Expects a `0` or `1` marker, indicating the GUI connected or disconnected, respectively.
+   2. Expects a _marker_ number, indicating the following:
+      - 0: GUI connected
+      - 1: GUI disconnected
+      - -1: GUI called virtual E-Stop (publishes `true` on `/estop` topic).
+      - -2: GUI called restart (shuts down program and exits with code 1).
-   3. Pauses the audio and video streams.
+   4. Pauses the audio and video streams.
-   4. Copies the full payload to the internal buffer.
+   5. Copies the full payload to the internal buffer.
-5. Initializes the audio channel recv thread, which runs in a loop for the program's lifetime:
+7. Initializes the audio channel recv thread, which runs in a loop for the program's lifetime:
    1. Awaits a packet from the audio channel.
    2. Expects a `0` or `1` marker, indicating a pause or resume to the audio stream, respectively.
-6. For every video channel, initializes the send thread, which runs in a loop for the program's lifetime:
+8. For every video channel, initializes the send thread, which runs in a loop for the program's lifetime:
    1. Creates a _cv::VideoCapture_ instance bound to the corresponding USB port, and assigns the relevant image settings.
    2. If the stream is active, captures a frame, encodes it using jpeg, and sends it through the corresponding video channel.
    3. Otherwise, awaits the active flag.
-7. For every video channel, initializes the recv thread, which runs in a loop for the program's lifetime:
+9. For every video channel, initializes the recv thread, which runs in a loop for the program's lifetime:
    1. Awaits a paket from the corresponding video channel.
    2. Expects a `0` or `1` marker, indicating a pause or resume to the video stream, respectively.
-8. For every ROS2 topic, creates a subscription with a callback function that stores the relevant data in the internal buffers.
+10. For every ROS2 input topic, creates a subscription with a callback function that stores the relevant data in the internal buffers.
+11. Creates a ROS2 publisher for the virtual E-Stop, called only by the base channel.
-9. Finishes with an `[i]` message (_Setup done_).
+12. Finishes with an `[i]` message (_Setup done_).

 > [!NOTE]
 > The base channel recv thread works on the assumption that all relevant communication from the GUI will be handled by the corresponding channels, and that the base channel is only used once when the GUI starts, and once again when it shuts down.
 As such, both cases imply a hard reset which is why the audio and video streams are paused regardless of the GUI's state.